urbandrone/futils/examples/lenses.md

 ### Over
-We have ways to set and to view now but we cannot manipulate any value which is inside a structure.
+Now we have a way to set and to view parts of the structure, but we cannot manipulate any value which is inside it.
 This is what `over` is useful for.
 It works like mapping a function through a lens over a value and then giving the whole structure back again.

 ```javascript
 const L = ...